Marvin510/SelfStudyProject/README.md

 ### Picuture 5 ("Climate change, what is it?
 Understanding the basic facts about global warming")

 This image argues against climate change being caused by human activity.
-They provide a simple graph and make an assertion on the header.
+A simple graph is provided and a clear assertion is made on the header.

 It informs the reader immediately about the author's position, but does not give striking support for the assertion.

 Image is not captivating and does not evoke actions.

+It also has some non related information such as time references of when Vikings arrived in Greenland or the Medieval warm period.
+An average reader would not be able to put a mental timeframe based on these references.

+This visualization makes a bold assertion but fails to put information in a simple and captivating format.

 ![Picture5](https://github.com/Marvin510/SelfStudyProject/blob/master/Images/Pic%205.gif)